getodk/xforms-spec/_sections/60-repeats.md

 title: Repeats
 ---

 Repeats are sections that may be repeated in a form.
-The could consist of a single question or multiple questions.
+They could consist of a single question or multiple questions.
 It is recommended to wrap a `<repeat>` inside a `<group>` though strictly speaking not required.

 A `<repeat>` uses the nodeset attribute to identify which instance node (and its children) can be repeated.